helenoid/swissknife/docs/phase1/technical_challenges.md

 - High (Credential Theft).
 Storing secrets in plaintext configuration files is a major security risk.

 **Solution:**
-- **OS Keychain:** Use libraries like `keytar` to store secrets securely in the operating system's keychain (macOS Keychain Access, Windows Credential Manager, Linux Secret Service API/libsecret).
-This is generally the preferred method.
+- **OS Keychain:** Use libraries like `keytar` within the `ApiKeyManager` (`src/auth/api-key-manager.ts`) to store secrets securely in the operating system's keychain (macOS Keychain Access, Windows Credential Manager, Linux Secret Service API/libsecret).
+This should be the preferred method for stored keys.
 - **Environment Variables:** Allow users to provide secrets via environment variables (e.g., `OPENAI_API_KEY`).
-This is common but less secure if the environment is exposed.
+The `ApiKeyManager` should prioritize these.
 Document clearly which variables are supported.
-- **Encrypted Files (Fallback):** If keychain access fails or isn't desired, store secrets in a configuration file encrypted with a user-derived key (e.g., derived from a master password using `scrypt` or `pbkdf2`, though managing this password securely is also challenging).
-Requires careful implementation.
+- **Encrypted Files (Fallback/Alternative):** If keychain access fails or isn't desired, store secrets in the configuration file *encrypted* using Node.js `crypto` module (e.g., AES-256-GCM) with a key derived from a user-specific machine identifier or a master password (managing the master password securely is also challenging).
+Implement this within `ApiKeyManager` and `CryptoUtils`.
-- **Credential Manager Abstraction:** Create a service (`CredentialManager`) that abstracts the underlying storage mechanism (keychain, env vars, encrypted file), providing simple `getCredential(serviceName)` and `setCredential(serviceName, secret)` methods.
-The `ConfigurationManager` or `ExecutionContext` would use this service.
+- **Credential Manager Abstraction:** The `ApiKeyManager` acts as this abstraction layer, providing simple `getBestApiKey`, `addApiKey`, `removeApiKey` methods that handle the underlying storage mechanism (env vars, keychain, encrypted config).
 - **Avoid Plaintext:** Never store unencrypted secrets in standard configuration files (`config.json`, `.env` files checked into git).

 ## Conclusion